Robbi9over/Robbi9over/README.md

 > "Sometimes it's better to leave something alone, to pause, and that's very true of programming." ~ Joyce Wheeler

 > "The only way to learn a new programming language is by writing programs in it." ~ Dennis Ritchie

+> "Code is like humor.
+When you have to explain it, it’s bad." ~ Cory House
 ---
 ### Contact via
   - Mail: schaefer-robin@outlook.de